tdallas/ss-tp3/README.md

 `pip3 install -r post-processing/requirements.txt`

-For each python script, [output.xyz path | variables refered to simulation run] should be place in variable script.
+For all python scripts to run, is needed to compile de java simulator first.

-For a visual chart of pressure vs temperature with custom door size and **t** seconds before equilibrium:
+For visual charts of particles fraction with door sizes: 0.01, 0.03 and 0.05:

-`python3 post-processing/pressure_vs_t.py`
+`python3 post-processing/particles_fraction.py`

-For a visual chart of time average with door size 0.01 0.03 and 0.05:
+For a visual chart of time average with door sizes: 0.01, 0.03 and 0.05:

 `python3 post-processing/time_average.py`

+For a visual chart of pressure vs temperature after equilibrium:

+`python3 post-processing/pressure_vs_temperature.py`

-For a visual chart of time average with custom door size:
+For a visual chart of diffusion coefficient:

-`python3 post-processing/particles_in_right.py`
+`python3 post-processing/diffusion.py`

 ## Authors